Margaret Munro: Later life

 Munro retired in 1965 due to ill-health, but she continued to accept commissions.
 She was an active member of the NZIA and wrote on architecture for The Press.
 Munro died in 2005.

+Legacy

+Architecture and Women New Zealand have named their Munro Diversity Award in their Dulux Awards after Margaret.
+The award is given to nominees recognised for their work in promoting and practicing diversity in their architectural practices.